Invoking iperf3

 -1, --one-off

-handle one client connection, then exit.
-If an idle time is
+Handle (at most) one client connection, then exit.
+If an idle

-set, the server will exit after that amount of time with no con-
+time is set, the server will exit after that amount of time with

 --idle-timeout n